epi2me-labs/wf-aav-qc/docs/11_other.md

 </figure>

-#### 3.4 Complex
+#### 3.3 Complex
-The complex category contains reads with 3 or more alignments.
+Reads with overlapping alignments, or 3 or more alignments, are assigned to the complex category.
+They can’t be assigned to a single structural category and the mapping pattern might indicate genomic rearrangements or concatemers.

+#### 3.4 Transgene unclassified
+Reads that map to the transgene plasmid but are not covered by any of the other categories.
+Reads of this category are typically infrequently seen.